SamOwen1/InjectorWIZARD/README.md

 ## Development Status

 InjectorWIZARD is an actively evolving prototype.
-The executable is regularly updated with incremental improvements, bug fixes, and new features.
-As such, functionality may change between releases.
+The executable is regularly updated with incremental improvements and new features.
 Users are encouraged to check back often for the latest version.